UsmanManzoor111/PHP-basics-main/README.md

 # PHP-basics-main

-The file contains all basic conecpts of programming in PHP inculding object oriented programming
+The file contains all basic concepts of programming in PHP inculding object oriented programming